fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/reporting/submissions/discrepancies.md

 # Submission Discrepancies [/api/v2/reporting/agencies/{agency_code}/submissions/discrepancies/?{fiscal_year,fiscal_period,page,limit,order,sort}]

-This endpoint is used to power USAspending.gov's about the data tas descrepencies modal.
+This endpoint is used to power USAspending.gov's about the data tas discrepancies modal.
 This data can be used to better understand the way an agency submits data.

 ## GET

-This endpoint returns an overview of government agency tas descrepencies data.
+This endpoint returns an overview of government agency tas discrepancies data.

 + Parameters
     + `agency_code`: `020` (required, string)